 Later in life Al was an active volunteer with the St. John’s Ambulance Therapy Dog program, Merrickville Legion branch 245, and the Old Farts Breakfast Club.
 He loved a wide variety of music from opera to bluegrass although on occasion the song selection would become “stuck” on one particular song.
 Finally, he achieved his teenage dream of owning a BMW in retirement.

 Al is survived by his wife of 55 years, Pat (Galloway), and his sons, Colin (Lucie & Grand-daughter Emilia) and Sean (Junko).

-An interment ceremony with military honour guard will be held at the National Military Cemetery located within the Beechwood Cemetery on Saturday June 18, 2022, at 11:00 am.
-A social gathering will follow at the Merrickville Legion at 1:00 pm.
+An interment ceremony with military honour guard was held at the National Military Cemetery located within the Beechwood Cemetery on Saturday June 18, 2022, at 11:00 am.
+A social gathering followed at the Merrickville Legion from 1:00 til 4:00 pm.

 If friends so desire memorial tributes may be made to the Wounded Warriors (www.woundedwarriors.ca), A Chance Animal Rescue, (www.achanceanimalrescueinc.com), or the St. John’s Ambulance Therapy Dog program (www.sja.ca).
 If you have pictures or memories of Al that you would like to share with family and his friends please send them by email to: AHMemories22@gmail.com.Published on May 3, 2022